keketso-prog/AWS-RE-START-JOURNEY/README.md

 -  Project Gallery – Hands-on projects that show the practical application of the AWS concept. 🚀

 -  Labs Assessments – Practice and Assessment exercises that demonstrate technical knowledge and problem solving skills. 🥼

+-  AWS Cloud Quest is an interactive role-playing game where I complete hands-on cloud computing challenges by solving real-world scenarios and building actual AWS solutions to level up my cloud skills.

+- AWS Projects are practical, guided exercises where I build real applications and infrastructure on AWS to apply what I've learned and gain hands-on experience with cloud services.